 - Big XII Tournament: We’ve got some passionate college basketball fans here in Kansas City.
 Each March, we host the Big XII Conference Tournament at the Sprint Center.
 It’s one of the most popular events in Kansas City for the whole year.
 The streets around the area are shut down as fans from across the country descend on KC for one of the premiere conference tournaments in the country.
 There are a lot of opportunities for a good meal during the tournament, as well as other can’t-miss activities like the College Basketball Experience.

 - Snake Saturday Irish Celebration: This Northland tradition began in 1983.
 It is a family-fun Irish celebration complete with floats, street performers, vendors and food.
 If you are looking for an Irish party fit for the whole family, this one is for you.
 While you’re there, check out some of the delicious food served at restaurants in the Northland.

-- Easter Parade: This annual event in Kansas City, Mo., is held in Zona Rosa on the north side of Kansas City.
-There is a parade led by Royals’ mascot Slugger, as well as activities for kids.
+- Spring Celebration: This annual event in Kansas City, Mo., is held in Zona Rosa on the north side of Kansas City.
+The event features kid-friendly performances, food trucks, and more.
 It’s a good family event in Kansas City that happens in March or April on the Saturday before Easter.

 Kansas City Events in April